I feel like I should be whispering this, but sometimes I'm kind of over breastfeeding my toddler.

 Also, unlike his sisters, he is complete twiddler.
 He seems to reserve this habit for when he's laying down, in the middle of the night.
 When nursing should be easy, quick, and peaceful.
 And we should both be able to drift right back to sleep.
 Instead I end up squirming and wide awake while he takes for.ev.er. to finish.
 Makes me crazy!

 I know some of you are thinking, well, if you don't want to, then just stop.
 But it's not that easy.
 (If it were, I wouldn't be having mixed feelings about it, now would I?)
-I will not make this a traumatic experience for him.
+I will not make this traumatic for him.
 I will not simply take this away from him without warning.

 Plus most of the time I still enjoy breastfeeding.
 That sweet affection they reserve just for you.
 The way they drift into sleepiness in your arms when they finish.
 The way they equate Momma = Milk = Love.
 Sigh.